-16.11 Leave Without Pay - Use of Accruals.
+17.11 Leave Without Pay - Use of Accruals.

-A. All Leaves of Absence.
-During the first twelve (12) month period of any leave of absence without pay, an employee may elect to maintain pay status each month by using available sick leave (if so entitled under Section 14.3 - Policies Governing the Use of Paid Sick Leave), vacation, floating holiday, compensatory time off or other accruals or entitlements; in other words, during the first twelve (12) months, a leave of absence without pay may be "broken" into segments and accruals used on a monthly basis at the employee's discretion.
-After the first twelve (12) months, the leave period may not be "broken" into segments and accruals may not be used, except when required by SDI/Sick Leave Integration under Section 14.8 - State Disability Insurance (SDI), or as provided in the sections below.

-B. Sick leave accruals may not be used during any leave of absence, except as allowed under Section 14.3 - Policies Governing the Use of Paid Sick Leave.
+- A. All Leaves of Absence.
+During the first twelve (12) month period of any leave of absence without pay, an employee may elect to maintain pay status each month by using available sick leave (if so entitled under Section 14.3 Policies Governing the Use of Paid Sick Leave), vacation, floating holiday, compensatory time off or other accruals or entitlements; in other words, during the first twelve (12) months, a leave of absence without pay may be "broken" into segments and accruals used on a monthly basis at the employee's discretion.
+After the first twelve (12) months, the leave period may not be "broken" into segments and accruals may not be used, except when required by SDI/Sick Leave Integration under Section 15.3 State Disability Insurance (SDI) General Provisions, or as provided in the sections below. - B. Leave of Absence/Long-Term Disability (LTD) Benefit Coordination.
+An eligible employee who files an LTD claim and concurrently takes a leave of absence without pay will be required to use accruals during the LTD waiting period.
+After the LTD waiting period, an eligible employee may choose to maintain further pay status only as allowed under subsection 17.11.A (All Leaves of Absence) herein.
+However, LTD benefit payments will be reduced by any accruals used. - C. Sick leave accruals may not be used during any leave of absence, except as allowed under Section 14.3 Policies Governing the Use of Paid Sick Leave.

-16.12 Leave of Absence Replacement and Reinstatement.
+17.12 Leave of Absence Replacement and Reinstatement.